All Episodes

 And now this guy even says it.

-You guys take care of you Facebook people.
+You guys take care, you Facebook people.

-You're gonna see that on Facebook.
+You're going to see that on Facebook.

 I'll do anything I can to get noticed.

-And these people, I guess these are the people electing Democrats if they vote.
+And these people, I guess, these are the people electing Democrats if they vote.

-Though his name doesn't appear to be in any of the credits for the pro.
+Though his name doesn't appear to be in any of the credits for the program, he's out there bragging.

-Look, I killed my wife, I put her picture on Facebook.
+I put her picture on Facebook.

 Hey, Facebook friends, I'll be seeing you later.